 As indicated above, we intend to use the net proceeds of the transactions contemplated by the Business Combination Agreement to us for general corporate purposes which may include, among other things, continuing investments in our various long-term goals.
 This includes continuing to execute on the series production award from OEM-B, accelerating engagement with other automotive OEMs to secure series production awards, driving adoption of Cepton's lidar solutions in the Automotive and Smart Infrastructure markets, investing in research and development to strengthen our product offerings and securing supplier commitments in anticipation of future production needs.
-Assuming maximum redemptions, we intend to prioritize executing on the series production awards.
+Assuming maximum redemptions, we intend to prioritize executing on the series production award from OEM-B and accelerating engagement with other automotive OEMs to secure series production awards.
 Pending any specific application, we may temporarily invest funds in short-term investments, including marketable securities.